secure-systems-lab/lab-guidelines/git-github-introduction.md

 [Linux](https://git-scm.com/download/linux), and
 [Windows](https://git-scm.com/download/win) users.

-## Configure Git User Information
+## Configure Git Identity

-After installing Git, the next step is for the user to configure his/her author information (username and email address) so that Git will correctly log the author of a commit.
+After installing Git, the next step is for the user to configure his/her identity (username and email address) so that Git can fully log the author of a commit.
+All Git commits include the user's username and email address.

-To configure Git author information, open the Terminal and type `git config --global user.name "user's name"`, which will allow you to configure Git on your local machine.
+To configure your Git identity, open the Terminal and type `git config --global user.name "user's name"`, which will allow you to configure Git on your local machine.
+The user.name is arbitrary, but it is customary to use your full name.

 Each repository you create will use the same user (author) configuration if you use the global flag (as in the provided example).

 ```